FusionAuth/fusionauth-site/astro/localcode/quickstart-wordpress-web/README.md

 ## Running FusionAuth

-To run FusionAuth, just stand up the docker containers using docker-compose
+To run FusionAuth, start the Docker containers using Docker Compose:

 ```shell-session
 docker compose up
 ```

-This will start a WordPress container, MySQL for WordPress, PostgreSQL and the FusionAuth server
+This will start a WordPress container, MySQL for WordPress, PostgreSQL, and the FusionAuth server.

 FusionAuth will initially be configured with these settings: